The Need For Speed: Rapid Refitting Techniques for Bayesian Spectral Characterization of the Gravitational Wave Background Using PTAs: Methods

 Here, $\mathbf{C}=\mathbf{N} + \mathbf{TBT}^\mathrm{T}$ is the full time-domain covariance matrix of the data model, with white-noise covariance $\mathbf{N}$, where

 \autoref{eq:PTA cov} indexes over pulsars ($p,q$) and TOAs ($i,j$). $[\mathbf{N}]_{p,(ij)}$ and $[\mathbf{C}^\mathrm{IRN}]_{p,(ij)}$ are the white noise and intrinsic red noise covariance matrix components respectively for pulsar $p$ and $i$-th TOA, while $[\mathbf{C}^\mathrm{SGWB}]_{(ij)}$ is the covariance matrix components for the SGWB between the $i$-th and $j$-th TOAs.
-The expected GW-induced cross-correlation in timing residuals between pulsars is given by the overlap reduction function (ORF) coefficient $\Gamma_{pq}$.
-The SGWB is expected to induce a quadrupolar-like correlation pattern among pulsar pairs, known as the Hellings \& Downs (HD) curve \citep{hellings1983upper}.
+The expected GW-induced cross-correlation in timing residuals between pulsars is given by the overlap reduction function (ORF) coefficient $\Gamma_{pq}$, which, for an isotropic SGWB is the aforementioned Hellings \& Downs (HD) curve \citep{hellings1983upper}.

-All current spectral characterization techniques involve computing the PTA likelihood in \autoref{eq:PTA like} under different models or assumptions.
-When inter-pulsar correlations are modeled, inverting $\mathbf{C}$ scales as $\mathcal{O}(N_p^3N_b^3)$.
+All current spectral characterization techniques involve computing the PTA likelihood in \autoref{eq:PTA like} under different models or assumptions \citep{coles2011pulsar, Arzoumanian2020-br}.
+When cross-correlations between pulsars are modeled (hereafter referred to as inter-pulsar correlations), inverting $\mathbf{C}$ should scale as $\mathcal{O}(N_p^3N_b^3)$.
 As more TOAs and more pulsars are added to the array, evaluation of this likelihood will slow down significantly because of this scaling.
-The autocorrelation blocks in the PTA data covariance matrix contain white noise, pulsar-intrinsic red noise, and the SGWB, while the cross-correlation blocks only feature the SGWB.
-Interestingly, it has been found recently that spectral characterization of an SGWB is dominated by PTA autocorrelation information \citep{Romano2020-mq,astro4cast}.
-For our purposes here we can therefore assume no correlations between pulsars, and we model the CUP with $\Gamma_{pq}=\delta_{pq}$.
+The autocorrelation blocks in the PTA data covariance matrix contain white noise, pulsar-intrinsic red noise, and the SGWB, while the inter-pulsar blocks only feature the SGWB.
+However, we now know that spectral characterization of an SGWB is dominated by PTA autocorrelation information \citep{Romano2020-mq,astro4cast}.
+Therefore, for the class of techniques below where the PTA likelihood is factorized over pulsars, we assume no inter-pulsar correlations (i.e., a CURN model) such that $\Gamma_{pq}=\delta_{pq}$.

 Modeling only the diagonal blocks of the PTA data covariance matrix reduces the likelihood evaluation scaling to $\mathcal{O}(N_pN_b^3)$.
 Physically speaking, this significant acceleration arises because the PTA likelihood is factorized as a product over pulsars: